yhrgintoki/robotfeeding-website/content/about.md

 title: 'About'
 intro_image: imgs/three-generations.jpg
 ---
 The <font color="#FF1690">Multi-agent System for non-Holonomic Racing (MuSHR) </font> is an open-source, full-stack robotics platform designed to advance robotics research and education by making a fully integrated robotic race car available in an easy-to-assemble and economic package.

 Using rapid-prototyping techniques and off-the-shelf parts, we provide the instructions you need to assemble a robotic race car and code to hit the ground running.
 MuSHR also contains an ever-expanding set of tutorials to make you acquainted with the race car and robotic principles.

 The MuSHR platform is designed at the Personal Robotics Lab at The University of Washington (“udub”’s) Paul G. Allen School of Computer Science and Engineering.
 Taking inspiration from the MIT RACECAR platform, we set out to create a full-stack robotics system which not only can support our own research and teaching demands, but those of the community at-large.
 The name MuSHR is inspired by dog-sled racing, “mushing”, where dogs work together pull a sled.
 As the UW mascot is the Husky, we found this name especially fitting.

+{{< figure src="/imgs/3gen.jpg" caption="Left to right: MIT RACECAR-inspired V1, MuSHR V2, MuSHR V3">}}

 We have refined the MuSHR platform through two undergraduate and two graduate robotics courses, distilling lessons learned into the V3 roboracer.
 Want to teach a mobile robotics course of your own?
-Contact us for access to teaching materials, including assignments and solutions.
+[Contact us](/contact/) for access to teaching materials, including assignments and solutions.

 ## Who is MuSHR for?